satcar77/tech-interview-problems/README.md

 For example, given [-6, 0, 2, 40], you should return 2.
 Given [1, 5, 7, 8], you should return False.

 50. A Collatz sequence in mathematics can be defined as follows.
 Starting with any positive integer:
+- if n is even, the next number in the sequence is n / 2
-It is conjectured that every such sequence eventually reaches the number 1.
+- if n is odd, the next number in the sequence is 3n + 1 It is conjectured that every such sequence eventually reaches the number 1.
 Test this conjecture.

 51. Given a binary tree, find a minimum path sum from root to a leaf.